-Effective August 2019, we outlicensed our rights in Raxone®, including relating to development, commercialization and distribution, to Chiesi Group.
-See "-Material agreements-License and collaboration agreements-License agreement with Chiesi Group" beginning on page 81.
-In France, we continue to sell Raxone® via our own distributor under a transitory regime agreed with Chiesi Group, but we do not expect that we will generate significant revenue from the sale of Raxone® in France after the date of this Prospectus.
+Effective August 2019, we outlicensed our rights in Raxone[®], including relating to development, commercialization and distribution, to Chiesi Group.
+See "-Material agreements-License and collaboration agreements-License agreement with Chiesi Group" beginning on page 79.
+In France, we continue to sell Raxone[®] via our own distributor under a transitory regime agreed with Chiesi Group, but we do not expect sales of Raxone[®] in France to continue from August 2021 onwards.

-Starting in fall 2020, as a result of the discontinuation of the development of our late-stage product candidate, Puldysa®, and the resulting need for cost savings, we had to significantly reduce our operations and had to take many other cash-preserving and cost-saving measures.
+Starting in fall 2020, as a result of the discontinuation of the development of our late-stage product candidate, Puldysa[®], and the resulting need for cost savings, we had to significantly reduce our operations and had to take many other cash-preserving and cost-saving measures.
 For instance, we ceased our commercial capabilities in the EU, which has led to a reduction of our headcount of approximately 50%.